fanbu1995/fanbu1995.github.io/index.md

 I also love writing, sports, and music.

-Click [About Me](https://fanbuduke17.github.io/aboutme) to know me better.
+Click [About Me](https://fanbuduke17.github.io/aboutme) for more details.

 <div class="posts-list">
   {% for post in paginator.posts %}